 5 Ways to Tell if Your Walls are Drywall or Plaster

 Drywall and plaster require different techniques when hanging pictures, planning for a remodel, or repairing your walls.
 So, it’s essential to know what material your walls are made from.
 Use these simple methods to determine if you’ve got plaster or drywall surfaces in your home.

 Remove a Switch Plate

 Use a screwdriver to remove a switch plate or electrical socket cover.
+Once the plastic Use a screwdriver to remove a switch plate or electrical socket cover.
 Once the plastic cover is removed, you should be able to see a cross-section of your wall material in the hole cut for the switch/socket.
-If there is a layer of paper on either side of crumbly white gypsum, it’s drywall.
+If there is a layer of paper on either side of crumbly white gypsum, it’s a drywall wall.

 - Remove a switch plate in your home.

 - Inspect the sides of the hole cut for the switch.
 Use a flashlight for more light if necessary.

 - Drywall is characterized by paper on either side of chalky gypsum.

 - Plaster will have layers of solid plaster without paper.
 You may see thin wood strips beneath the plaster.